 The verdict: the title doesn’t protect the appreciation

-Say you bought a house for $400,000 in 2018, put $80,000 down, and married in 2020 when the home was worth $450,000.
+Consider a concrete example.
+You bought a house for $400,000 in 2018, put $80,000 down, and married in 2020 when the home was worth $450,000.
 You file for divorce in 2026.
-The house is now worth $700,000.
-Your name has been the only name on the deed the entire time.
+The house is now worth $700,000, and your name has been the only one on the deed from the beginning.

 The one variable: your state’s property regime

 Community property states (California, Texas, Arizona, Washington, and a handful of others) generally treat appreciation on separate property as separate, unless marital funds or marital labor contributed to it.
-Pay the mortgage from a joint account for six years, and that protection erodes fast.
+Pay the mortgage from a joint account for six years, and that protection erodes quickly.

-Same house, same equity gain, two completely different outcomes depending on the state line.
+Same house.
+Same equity gain.
+Two completely different outcomes depending on the state line.

-Write your own contract or let the legislature write it for you
+Write your own contract, or let the legislature write it for you

 - Pull your state’s rules on separate property appreciation.
 Search “[your state] appreciation separate property divorce” and read what your state bar association publishes.
 The answer usually decides six figures of your net worth.